Dhanasaitholeti/infoboard/README.md

   clone the git repository to your local machine

-  //Go into the directory
+  //Go into the directory\n
-  "cd infoboard"
+  "cd infoboard"\n

   //to install all the require packages and make sure you have already installed node in your machine "npm install"
   //after the succesfull installtaion of the required packages run below command